1946 British Embassy bombing: Aftermath

 Many were members of Betar.
-The English authorities requested that those rounded up be handed over, for transfer to British prison camps in Eritrea.
-One of the arrested, Israel (Zeev) Epstein, a childhood friend of the Irgun leader Menachem Begin, attempted to flee from his imprisonment on 27 December 1946.
+British authorities requested that those rounded up be handed over, for transfer to prison camps in British-occupied Eritrea.
+One of the arrested, Israel (Ze'ev) Epstein, a childhood friend of the Irgun leader Menachem Begin, attempted to flee from his imprisonment on 27 December 1946.
 He had been receiving assistance from the American League for a Free Palestine, which provided blankets, food and cash, but which denied sending him the rope with which he escaped.
 He was shot in the stomach after an Italian officer on the scene fired a warning shot and called on him to stop.
 He died of his wounds later that day.
 Eventually after reported pressure from the Allied Command, the suspects were released.

-The distinguished Italian criminal lawyer Giovanni Persico, who was a friend of Jabotinsky's from their days at university, took on the suspects' defense.
+The distinguished Italian criminal lawyer Giovanni Persico, who was a friend of Jabotinsky's from their days at university, took on the suspects' defence.
 In November, the British media began to sensationalize the idea that Jewish terrorism was a threat to Britain itself, creating unsubstantiated accounts of other putative terrorist plots and activities.
 However, the American League for Free Palestine on behalf of Irgun and Irgun itself made the same threats as what the media was reporting.
-As a consequence, antisemitic sentiments increased in the United Kingdom.
+As a consequence, antisemitism in the United Kingdom increased.
 Though the Jewish leadership of displacement camps condemned the bombing, the attack had an adverse effect on refugees in Italy.
 Encouraged by Britain, the Italian government enacted several pieces of legislation, reforming their immigration policy.
 The government set a registry deadline for 31 March 1947 and imposed strict travel visa requirements.
-The Irgun bases of operations in Italy were closed down and shifted to other European capitals where operatives continued to strike at British targets: the Sacher Hotel in Vienna, which at the time was headquarters of the British Army in that area, to name just one.
-In order not to be outdone by the Irgun, the rival Lehi undertook similar operations against the Colonial Office in London, which the Scotland Yard unit investigating Jewish terrorist activities linked to the Embassy bombing, and only desisted from a plan to release a strain of cholera bacteria into London's underground water supply system by news that the British government had decided to leave Palestine.
-According to Italian historian Furio Biagini the entire world cheered at the way such bold feats by members of the Palestinian yishuv managed to humiliate Great Britain and the recourse to terrorism by the Irgun and Lehi were complementary to the activities of the Haganah and the diplomacy of the Jewish Agency in effecting the British withdrawal from Palestine.
+The Irgun bases of operations in Italy were closed down and shifted to other European capitals where operatives continued to strike at British targets: the Hotel Sacher in Vienna, which at the time was headquarters of the British Army in the area, to name just one.
+In order not to be outdone by the Irgun, the Lehi undertook similar operations against the Colonial Office in London, which the Scotland Yard unit investigating Jewish terrorist activities linked to the Embassy bombing, and only desisted from a plan to release a strain of cholera bacteria into London's underground water supply system by news that the British government had decided to leave Palestine.
+According to Italian historian Furio Biagini, there was widespread international admiration for the perceived effectiveness of the Irgun and Lehi attacks in forcing the British to withdraw from Palestine.
+Biagini argued that the attacks were just as important as the activities of the Haganah and the diplomacy of the Jewish Agency in effecting the British withdrawal.